P4ti3nn3/USB-Armory-Setup/Armory-Project/README.md

 Make it executable with `sudo chmod a+x usbTransfer.sh` and move it into the same repository as your USB Scanner.

 ### B) Creation of a main script for plug
-You can now create a main plug file with `nano mainPlug.sh` and add:
+You can now create a main plug file with `nano mainPlug.sh` and add :

     #!/bin/bash
     /bin/sleep 5 && /bin/bash /home/usbarmory/.usbPlug/scanUsb.sh && /bin/bash /home/usbarmory/.usbPlug/usbTransfer.sh